-Supplier shall require Third Party Employment Agencies to provide accurate receipts to each FCW detailing actual Fees and Expenses paid by the FCW before departure from the sending country.
+Supplier shall require Third-Party Employment Agencies to provide accurate receipts to each FCW detailing actual Fees and Expenses paid by the FCW before departure from the sending country.

-Supplier shall implement a non-reprisal policy that prohibits the punishment of and/or retaliation against FCWs for any information provided during the job-seeking or employment process.
+Supplier shall implement a non-reprisal policy that prohibits the punishment of and/or retaliation against FCW for any information provided during the job- seeking or employment process.
 This policy shall be communicated to all FCWs during the interview process.

-2.6 Remedy
+2.6.
+Remedy

-In the event that the Supplier finds that a FCW has paid Fees and Expenses related to their employment, Supplier shall reimburse such Fees and Expenses to the FCW within 30 days of the later of (i) the start of the FCW's employment with Supplier or (ii) the date Supplier discovers the fee payment(s).
+In the event that the Supplier finds that a FCW has paid Fees and Expenses related to their employment, Supplier shall reimburse such Fees and Expenses to that FCW within 30 days of the later of (i) the start of the FCW's employment with Supplier or (ii) the date Supplier discovers the fee payment(s).

-2.7 Identity Document Storage
+2.7.
+Identity Document Storage

-Supplier shall provide each FCW with individual secure storage, in accommodation they provide, accessible for FCW for their identity documents, such as passports, identity papers, travel documents, and other personal legal documents.
+Supplier shall provide each FCW with individual secure storage for their identity documents, such as passports, identity papers, travel documents, and other personal legal documents.